Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Suva, Fiji.

 Rescheduling or cancelling your interview

-If you are unable to attend your appointment, please contact the Immigrant Visa Unit by phone or email as soon as possible.
+If you are unable to attend your appointment, contact the Immigrant Visa Unit by phone or email as soon as possible.

 Security screening procedures

-Accompanying persons
+Accompanying people

-The following persons may accompany a visa applicant to their interview:
+The following people may accompany a visa applicant to their interview:

 Attorneys are not permitted to accompany clients into the waiting room or to their interview.